 When it's 2 a.m. and your newborn won't stop crying, a baby swing can be a lifesaver.
 What used to be viewed as a luxury has become a baby-registry staple for many new parents, and for good reason.
-While the swings of yesteryear were often loud contraptions parents had to wind up, today's swings are quiet, plush rides that can be operated with one button.
+While the swings of yesteryear were often loud contraptions parents had to wind up, today's swings are quiet, plush rides that can be operated with the push of a button.

-Before you buy a baby swing, reviewers say, parents need to know one thing: Many infants like swings, but some don't.
+Many infants like swings, but some don't.
 The only way to find out is to put your child in a swing and see whether they take to it.
 Parents find that the multiple music options, bright and shiny toys, and range of speeds can sometimes prove to be over stimulating, as opposed to calming.
 Plus, all those extras seem to cause motors to burn out faster.

 Full-size swings offer the best value.
 The right baby swing can safely soothe your child when nothing else seems to work.
 Many models feature interactive toys and music to engage baby in play during waking moments.
 Designed for indoor use, most standard full-size models are suitable for use from birth until baby reaches 25 pounds, and have on average three seat positions.
 These larger swings offer a more powerful swinging motion -- cradle swings move both front to back and side to side -- which effectively helps lull baby to sleep.
 Most useful during baby's first few months, full-size models typically run on either battery or AC power.
 Expect to spend anywhere from $100 to $250 on a full-size model.